cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/05-what-is-in-the-data.md

 ### You will learn:

 - [x] how to print out the event content of a NANOAOD file in ROOT
-- [x] how to make a plot of a variable in the NANOAOD file with some selection criteria in ROOT
+- [x] how to plot a variable in the NANOAOD file with some selections in ROOT

 ::::::::::::